Contents

 Device Types

-However, desktop use drops sharply on weekends, particularly for our county government clients.
+But desktop use drops sharply on weekends, particularly for our county government clients.
 This suggests that many people use desktops to access the website for work purposes, such as when a contractor is applying for a building permit.
 But residents on the site for personal use are more likely to be on mobile devices.
 See whether this trend holds true for your website.

 So, What Now?

-Armed with this knowledge about your audience’s behavior, you’re ready to design your navigation menu!
+Now that you know about your audience’s behavior, you’re ready to design your navigation menu!
 Get our e-book, “User-Friendly Government Website Navigation: The Ultimate Guide” for practical tips on:

 - The fundamentals of user-centric design